 Palliative Care South East delivers home-based care to people living with a life-threatening illness in the south east of Melbourne, which includes the multicultural hub of Dandenong and surrounds.
 The service is cognisant of the changing demographics in its catchment and continues to review its engagement approach to be responsive to local community needs.

-Larter has been working with Palliative Care South East to develop a range of resources to promote palliative care to ensure more people receive the end of life care they want, when and where they want it.
+Larter worked with Palliative Care South East to develop a range of resources to promote palliative care to ensure more people receive the end of life care they want, when and where they want it.
 This includes a range of posters in ten local community languages (Arabic, Chinese, Dari, Farsi, Italian, Greek, Khmer, Sinhala, Vietnamese) to engage local communities to improve their choices for end of life care.
 Part of the engagement is to ensure formal and informal networks understand how to support people wanting to end their lives at home.

 Contact us if you’d like to discuss optimising service access for vulnerable communities.